StevenZhang0116/ScienceDirectWebCrawler/README.md

 # Use Python to investigate the ScienceDirect database

-This folder of codes is crafted by Zihan Zhang for his lab internship at McDevitt Research Group[https://dental.nyu.edu/faculty/biomaterials/mcdevitt-research-group.html], NYU College of Dentistry.
+This folder of codes is crafted by Zihan Zhang for his lab internship at [McDevitt Research Group](https://dental.nyu.edu/faculty/biomaterials/mcdevitt-research-group.html), NYU College of Dentistry.
 The purpose is to get access information from ScienceDirect database in using web crawler.
 The codes are primary python-based  and a few matlab and SQL involved.

 The heatmap_create section is used to generate visual presentation of the total found results of different keywords combinations.